What to watch on Peacock: The best shows streaming right now

 Number of seasons: 7

 Much like The Office, Parks And Recreation is an unmissable TV show for any fans of the mockumentary genre.
 Treat yourself to it!
-Greg Daniels and Mike Schur created another winning comedy with it.
-Set in the fictional Pawnee, Indiana, P&R follows the parks department, led by an overenthusiastic Leslie Knope (Poehler).
-Come for Knope and her undeniable chemistry with Ben Wyatt (Scott), and stay for a star-making performance by Plaza.
+Set in Pawnee, Indiana, an overenthusiastic Leslie Knope (Poehler) leads the local government’s parks department.
+Come for Knope and her undeniable chemistry with Ben Wyatt (Scott) and stay for a star-making performance by Plaza.

 Paul T. Goldman (2023)